rogatka/items-monitoring/items-db-uploader/README.md

 4. Run the 'docker-compose' from the 'mongo-docker' directory (docker-compose up).
 The 'mongo-init.js' will create a user that is used by the application to connect to MongoDB

+**'elasticsearch-docker'** directory:
+5. Run the 'docker-compose' from the 'elasticsearch-docker' directory (docker-compose up).

 **current project's directory:**
-5. Copy certs from Step #1 to '/resources/ssl' directory (current project).
+6. Copy certs from Step #1 to '/resources/ssl' directory (current project).
-6. Copy passwords which you used during Step #1 to application-local.yml
+7. Copy passwords which you used during Step #1 to application-local.yml
-7. Copy username and password for user created on Step #4 to application-local.yml
+8. Copy username and password for user created on Step #4 to application-local.yml
-8. Run the application
+9. Run the application

+**zipkin-docker** directory _(optionally - to enable tracing)_:

+Run the 'docker-compose' from the 'zipkin-docker' directory (docker-compose up)